Luke-SNAW/Luke-SNAW.github.io/vault/dev.CSS.tools.md

 - [SQIP](https://github.com/axe312ger/sqip) is a SVG-based LQIP technique.
 - [Fluent System Icons](https://github.com/microsoft/fluentui-system-icons) are a collection of familiar, friendly and modern icons from Microsoft.
   - [Fluenticons Viewer](https://fluenticons.co/)

+# Divops

+- [CSS Checker](https://github.com/ruilisi/css-checker) - Show Similar & Duplicated CSS Scripts with Diff in Seconds!
+- [PostCSS](https://github.com/postcss/postcss) is a tool for transforming styles with JS plugins.
+These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images, and more.